 About

-I design and develop web and data software for the public good.
+I design and develop web and data software of all shapes and sizes, usefully for the public good.

 Projects

 I joined the City's Digital Services team as the lead engineer on the SF.gov design system.
-The design system work took a back seat to more pressing issues when the pandemic hit, but in 2022 we developed a TailwindCSS-based system (backed by Storybook and a website built with Docusaurus) and successfully integrated the system onto SF.gov.
+The design system work took a back seat to more pressing issues when the pandemic hit, but in 2022 we regrouped to develop a TailwindCSS-based system backed by Storybook and Docusaurus, and integrated the system on (Drupal-based) SF.gov.

 I built the backend for SF.gov's COVID-19 vaccination site listing and helped integrate it onto the site.
 Initially, the service pulled site vaccination site info from DataSF and near-realtime appointment info from several disparate sources, including California's MyTurn API and pharmacy networks.

 Before we were given direct access to the data, our team needed the ability to both editorialize and translate vaccination site information for use on SF.gov.
-So we built an additional layer of management using version-controlled YAML files and a snapshot testing system that allowed us to see how upstream changes would affect how sites were displayed and described to the public.
+So we bolted on a layer of data management with version-controlled YAML files and a snapshot-driven testing system that allowed us to see how upstream changes would affect how sites were displayed and described to the public.

 Well into 2022, our team continued running weekly updates to ensure that SF.gov provides useful and up-to-date information to get San Franciscans vaccinated against COVID-19.